 As a White House Fellow, one of America's most prestigious programs for leadership and public service, General Bostick was a special assistant to the Secretary of Veterans Affairs.
 He graduated with a Bachelor of Science degree from the U.S. Military Academy at West Point and later returned to the Academy to serve as an Associate Professor of Mechanical Engineering.
-He holds Master's degrees in Civil Engineering and Mechanical Engineering from Stanford University and a Doctorate in Systems Engineering from George Washington University.
+He holds Master's degrees in Civil Engineering and Mechanical Engineering from Stanford University, an Executive MBA from Oxford University, and a Doctorate in Systems Engineering from George Washington University.
 He is a Member of the National Academy of Engineering and the National Academy of Construction.